vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

 1. When prompted to enter the password, enter the administrator password that you created when the Edge Gateway VM was provisioned.

-1. Once connected, the terminal will change to show the name of the Linux VM, similar to the following.
-This tells you which VM you are connected to.
+1. Once connected, the terminal will change to show the name of the Linux VM that you are connected to.

+    The command prompt will now look similar to the following:

     ``` bash
     username@vm-az220-training-gw0001-{your-id}:~$